axleiro/buildkite-agent-setup-ansible/README.md

 # buildkite-agent-setup-ansible

-This Ansible playbook (**new-playbook.yml**) will setup buildkite-agent on slave nodes that are added in `/etc/ansible/host`, then configures it as a service.
+This Ansible playbook (**new-playbook.yml**) will setup buildkite-agent on Servers that are added in `/etc/ansible/host`, then configures it as a service.
 Currently it supports **ubuntu**.

 ## Steps To Be Followed To Use this playbook to setup buildkite-agent on machine :

-1. Add your machine Public ip (on which you want to setup buildkite-agent) in host of ansible master , Using this command :
+1. Add your machine Public ip (on which you want to setup buildkite-agent) in host of ansible master

  ```bash
   sudo vi /etc/ansible/hosts
  ```

-2. Copy your master `id_rsa.pub key` of root , using this command :
+2. Copy your master Public key `id_rsa.pub key` of user root

  ```bash
   sudo cat /root/.ssh/id_rsa.pub
  ```

-3. Go to the machine where you want to setup new buildkite and run :
+3. Go to the machine where you want to setup new buildkite and run

  ```bash
   ssh-keygen
  ```
-  After that paste the above copied public ssh key to `authorized_keys` file, Using this command :
+   After that paste the above copied public ssh key to `authorized_keys` file

   ```bash
   sudo vi /home/user/.ssh/authorized_keys